astrandb/aqvify/README.md

 _Work in progress_

-This is the core version of Aqvify integration taht is pending review by HA team.
+This is the core version of Aqvify integration that is pending review by HA team.
 This package is a copy of the core integration to simplify testing by non-developers.

 ## Installation